 Eligible Collateral

-A list of the securities that constitute Eligible Collateral, together with applicable haircuts, is set out on the Website .
+A list of the securities that constitute Eligible Collateral, together with applicable haircuts (the “List of Eligible Securities”) and concentration limits, are set out on the Website.
+Additional eligibility criteria and concentration limits in respect of Eligible Collateral transferred with full title pursuant to a triparty arrangement are also set out in the Triparty Documentation (as defined in paragraph 3.10.2 (a)).

-LCH SA may amend this list in accordance with Article 4.2.6.1 of the CDS Clearing Rule Book and this Paragraph 3.9.
+LCH SA may amend the List of Eligible Securities by publication of a Clearing Notice and additional eligibility criteria and concentration limits in respect of Eligible Collateral transferred with full title pursuant to a triparty arrangement, subject to the prior consent of the relevant triparty agent in accordance with the Triparty Documentation, pursuant to paragraph 3.10.2 (a).

 For risk management purposes, LCH SA does not permit a Clearing Member to transfer “self-issued securities” as Eligible Collateral (i.e. securities issued by such Clearing Member or by any of its Affiliates).

 Withholding tax

-Each Clearing Member should ensure that the Eligible Collateral submitted to LCH SA's accounts with custodians or Central Securities Depositories or transferred to LCH SA’s pledged account at Euroclear Bank pursuant to a collateral arrangement, or BNYM US pursuant to a security arrangement, is not subject to withholding tax.
+Each Clearing Member should ensure that the Eligible Collateral submitted to LCH SA's accounts with custodians or Central Securities Depositories on a bilateral basis or pursuant to a triparty arrangement or transferred to LCH SA’s pledged account at Euroclear Bank pursuant to a collateral arrangement, or BNYM US pursuant to a security arrangement, is not subject to withholding tax.

 If the Eligible Collateral is subject to withholding tax and a Clearing Member does not request the return of Eligible Collateral prior to the relevant record date of the securities to enable the Clearing Member to receive the gross coupon or dividend, any coupon or dividend will be paid to the Clearing Member by LCH SA net of withholding tax.